 There are a few things to consider when choosing a landfill: the location, the size, and the type of dump.

 Location is key when considering a landfill.
-You want to make sure the landfill is close to your business or population center so that you don’t have to transport waste far.
+You want to make sure the landfill is close to your business or population centre so that you don’t have to transport waste far.
 Size is also important.
 You want to make sure the landfill can handle the amount of waste you produce.
 The type of dump is also important.
 You want to make sure the landfill can handle waste that contains hazardous materials, like chemicals or nuclear waste.

 What is a landfill?
 Simply put, a landfill is a site where garbage (or other waste) is deposited and then buried.
 Over time, the garbage builds up until it’s too heavy to be moved and the site must be closed down.
-Landfills are often located near population centers in order to take advantage of available space and transportation infrastructure.
+Landfills are often located near population centres in order to take advantage of available space and transportation infrastructure.